Widnes Town Hall

 Widnes Town Hall is a municipal building in Victoria Road in Widnes, Cheshire, England.
 The town hall, which was the headquarters of Widnes Borough Council, is a Grade II listed building.

 History

 After significant industrial growth in the second half of the 19th century, particularly in relation to the chemical industry, members of the local board of health decided to procure a town hall: the site they selected had been open land in what was then little more than a village established close to the Gossage chemical works.

 The new building, which was designed by F. and G. Holme in the Renaissance style and built with terracotta dressings, was completed in 1885.
 After the building became the headquarters of the new municipal borough of Widnes in 1892, King George V visited the building and met with civic leaders on 7 July 1913.
-However, the building ceased to be the local seat of government when the enlarged Borough of Halton was formed in 1974.
+The building ceased to be the seat of local government in 1967, when the council moved to the new Municipal Building on Kingsway.